kubikulek231/SOS-DOOM-PROJECT/README.md

 # SOS-DOOM-PROJECT

-This repository contains setup and purge scripts and a compiled source of the [original DOOM game](https://github.com/id-Software/DOOM), which was slightly modified.
+This repository contains setup and purge scripts and a slightly modified and compiled version of [original DOOM game](https://github.com/id-Software/DOOM).
+Our modified source code is available [here](https://github.com/kubikulek231/SOS-DOOM-SOURCE).

 Part of an assignment in the BPC-SOS course at FEEC BUT.

 ### Consists of several scripts ###

 ***run-setup.sh***
 > When put into /root/, it downloads this repo and updates itself.
-It sets up the DOOM game and all its dependencies and other scripts from here.
+It sets up the DOOM game, its dependencies, and other scripts from here.
 If the -a or --autopurge parameter is specified, it runs the run-purge.sh script when finished.

 ***run-purge.sh***
 > Purges (removes anything redundant) the whole system and reboots it (in case -n is not specified).
 It can be run automatically by run-setup.sh or executed separately.
 Also accepts -s as a parameter, which will run the script in safe mode.